francescoimola/my-site/_notes/works/exhibition-title.md

 {% endcapture %}

 {% capture license %}
-Un-licensed under a <a href="https://creativecommons.org/publicdomain/zero/1.0/" target="_blank">CC0 Public Domain Dedication</a>.
+Un-licensed under a <a href="https://creativecommons.org/publicdomain/zero/1.0/" target="_blank" rel="noopener" rel="noreferrer">CC0 Public Domain Dedication</a>.
 I dedicate all copyright interests of this work to the public domain.
 {% endcapture %}

 {%- include workpage_table.html text=about